Note: This article only applies to Splunk Cloud.

 Splunk works fine out of the box.
 As you increase load on your system, though, you'll want to get familiar with ways to enhance its ability to handle that load.
 We’ll show you how to identify the cause of slow searches and review possible trouble spots in your deployment.

 Slow searches can be caused by inefficient search practices, but they can also be caused by poor data quality.
-You can find remarkable performance improvements when you resolve things like the incorrect event breaks and time stamp errors in the data.
+You can find remarkable performance improvements when you resolve issues such as incorrect event breaks and time stamp errors in the data.
 Inefficiencies like these can cause indexers to work overtime both when indexing data and finding the search results.
-If your searches run more efficiently, they also run faster and complete sooner.
-Which means the system can handle more of them in the same time!
+If your searches run more efficiently, you can earn the following benefits:

 Use Splunk Cloud Monitoring Console (CMC) dashboards to determine if any searches have performance issues that need attention.
 The CMC enables you to monitor Splunk Cloud deployment health and to enable platform alerts.
 You can modify existing alerts or create new ones.
 You can interpret results in these dashboards to identify ways to optimize and troubleshoot your deployment.

-Check the HTTP Event Collection Status: If you have set up and use HTTP Event Collector to monitor the progress of a token.
+- Check the HTTP Event Collection status.
+If you have set up the HTTP Event Collector, you can use it to monitor the progress of a token.
 Click here for a video that demonstrates how.